Tahoma High School Golden Bear Classic

 Misc:

-- I'm kind of visual with facial expressions
+- I'm relatively visual with facial expressions

 Hey All, I'm Sachin.
 I debated at Seattle Academy.
 I attend Tufts University.